Cha1mae/alx-system_engineering-devops/0x19-postmortem/README.md

-My First Postmortem
-Issue Summary:
+# Issue Summary:
-Duration: The outage occurred on March 4, 2024, from 3:00 PM to 4:30 PM (UTC-5).
+* Duration: The outage occurred on March 4, 2024, from 3:00 PM to 4:30 PM (UTC-5).
-Impact: The outage affected the authentication service, rendering it inaccessible for 50% of users.
+* Impact: The outage affected the authentication service, rendering it inaccessible for 50% of users.
 Users experienced login failures and inability to access secure areas of the application.
-Root Cause:
+* Root Cause:
 The root cause of the outage was traced back to a misconfigured firewall rule during a routine infrastructure update.
-Timeline:
+* Timeline:
 3:00 PM: Issue detected as a surge in failed login attempts reported by monitoring tools.
 3:05 PM: Engineering team alerted and began investigation.
 3:10 PM: Initially suspected a database issue due to recent data migration activities.